 We sometimes conduct business with governments and government-owned entities.
 We comply with all applicable laws and regulations that apply to government contracting.
 Government contracting regulations can be complex.
-If you have questions, contact a member of the Compliance Network.
+If you have questions, contact ETRN Corporate Compliance or a member of the Compliance Network.